-๐ฐ๐ฒ Comoros visa for Brazil citizens
+๐ฐ๐ฒ Comoros visa for Brazilians

 Brazil passport holders must apply for a visa at a Comoros consulate or embassy before travelling.
 Expect documents, an appointment, and lead time measured in weeks.